OxBRCInformatics/AzureTRE-Deployment/templates/workspace_services/README.md

 # Workspace Templates

-Workspace Templates are located in this folder.
-These Templates are for the Composition Service to make instances of.
+Workspace Service Templates are located in this folder.
+We make use of our own custom user resource templates, this is where you can find those templates.

 | VM type | Template name | Description |
 | --- | --- | --- |